-People whose flights have been cancelled during the coronavirus crisis may be able to get their money back from their credit card provider if the airline refuses to refund them.
+Some people whose flights have been cancelled during the coronavirus crisis are getting money back from their credit or debit cards, after their airline has refused to refund them.

 However, passengers are not getting consistent advice from banks on whether credit card claims will be honoured.
 And some customers say that their bank has told them it won’t help.